ollim84/Data-Science-Projects/README.md

 # Data-Science-Projects

 This repository includes various projects related to data science that I have worked with.
-I plan to inclue the repository with the following types of projects:
+I plan to include the repository with the following types of projects:

 * Data Cleaning Project - shows how to take multiple messy data sets, clean them up, combine them and use them to perform analysis.